 While performing some calculations in Microsoft Excel, we need to divide a group of cells by a number.
 We can divide a cell or the group of cells easily in Excel.
 Today’s task is to divide a group of cells by a number.
 In this article, we’ll learn three quick and suitable ways to divide a group of cells by a number in Excel effectively with appropriate illustrations.

-3 Suitable Ways to Divide a Group of Cells by a Number in Excel
+How to Divide a Group of Cells by a Number in Excel: 3 Suitable Ways

 Let’s say, we have a dataset that contains information about several sales representatives of the Armani group.
 The type of products and the revenue earned by the sales representatives are given in columns C, and D respectively.
 We will divide revenue earned by a number 12.
 We can easily do that by using the paste special command, the SUM function, and VBA macros also.
 Here’s an overview of the dataset for today’s task.